elcriz/ADHDo/README.md

 A modern, responsive todo application built for neurodivergent human beings with React, TypeScript, Node.js, and MongoDB.
 Features hierarchical todos, user authentication, and mobile-optimized design.

+This application is the result of experimenting with Agent mode in VS Code.

 ## 🚀 Features

 - **User Authentication**: Secure registration and login with JWT tokens